 What if the wage subsidy is more than 80% of my employee’s wage?

 However, the wage subsidy is paid to employers on the basis that it is used to keep employees employed.
 Therefore, the official recommendation is that the balance of the wage subsidy received for an employee after that employee has been paid their usual wage should be used to pay other affected staff, rather than being diverted to other uses.
-Again, we reiterate that all wage subsidy payments will be audited and reviewed.
+Again, we reiterate that all wage subsidy payments may be audited and reviewed.

 What considerations should be made if I need to make an employee redundant?